Submit a SURF Proposal

 Proposal limits

-• Each faculty mentor can support one undergraduate student awardee in the SURF 2026 program as sole mentor but can co-mentor a second undergraduate student on another SURF project.
+• Each faculty mentor can support one undergraduate student in one SURF project as sole mentor and can co-mentor a second student proposal on another SURF project.

 All questions regarding proposal limits should be submitted in writing to the Director of O.U.R at cbahrim@lamar.edu or our@lamar.edu .